JohnLavender474/Megaman-Maverick/README.md

 - MM8 Frost Man Alt - [Famitard](https://youtu.be/pQvwU4BavFI) - used in Glacier Man stage
 - MMX8 Burn Rooster - [Famitard](https://youtu.be/DHh-QSWvb-o) - used in Reactor Man stage
 - MMX6 Blaze Heatnix - [Famitard](https://youtu.be/QpbMwCnJDSo) - used in Inferno Man stage
+- MM7 Slash Man - [Famitard](https://youtu.be/24ECwWnh6Es) - used in Rodent Man stage
 - MMX6 Boss - [Famitard](https://youtu.be/IeySHEF5U_8) - used in Robot Master boss fights
 - MMX6 Gate's Laboratory- [Famitard](https://youtu.be/Zdtp6f57E_c) - used in Wily stage 3
 - MMX6 Sigma Final Boss - [Famitard](https://youtu.be/FVdYxfEo4lI) - used in Wily stage 3 boss fight